 In 2004-5 Greg was a Mellon Faculty Research Fellow at the The University of Pennsylvania’s Humanities Forum, where he worked on a comparative study of dream arguments in Western and Chinese philosophical traditions.
 His philosophical research interests include the history of modern philosophy, 19th-century philosophy, classical Chinese philosophy, comparative philosophy, and philosophies of technology and education.

-At Lehigh, he has played a key role in several Strategic Planning and Middle States Accreditation processes.
-He has also been a leader in many of Lehigh’s teaching and learning initiatives, serving on the Steering Committee of the Mellon Digital Humanities Initiative, advisory board of the Creative Inquiry/Mountaintop Program, chairing the Online Learning Advisory Committee, helping start a Writing Across the Curriculum program, leading a project on Innovations in Teaching Large Lecture Courses, co-facilitating faculty seminars on Diversity and Social Justice and Global Citizenship, contributing to the development and implementation of South Mountain College, and serving as point person and pilot tester in explorations of new educational technology such as the integration of digital audio, podcasting, wikis, blogs, discussion boards, virtual realities, and project-based collaborative learning.
+At Lehigh, he has also played a key role in several Strategic Planning and Middle States Accreditation processes.
+He is the co-captain of the “Lehigh User Experience” Strategic Planning Working Group and has been a leader in many of Lehigh’s teaching and learning initiatives, serving on the Steering Committee of the Mellon Digital Humanities Initiative, advisory board of the Creative Inquiry/Mountaintop Program, chairing the Online Learning Advisory Committee, started a Writing Across the Curriculum program, leading a project on Innovations in Teaching Large Lecture Courses, co-facilitating faculty seminars on Diversity and Social Justice and Global Citizenship, contributing to the development and implementation of South Mountain College, and serving as point person and pilot tester in explorations of new educational technology such as the integration of digital audio, podcasting, wikis, blogs, discussion boards, virtual realities, and project-based collaborative learning.

-His wife Kristin is a family physician who works in the Department of Family Medicine at Lehigh Valley Hospital and in private practice.
+His wife Kristin is a family physician who works as the Medical Director of the Family Hope Center and in private practice.
 They are the proud parents of four wonderful children, Mahlon, Baxter, Tula, and Xavier.